 - Preheat the oven to 350 F.

-- For the syrup, combine the sugar, water, butter, vanilla, salt and cinnamon in a small saucepan and bring to a rapid boil.
+- For the syrup, combine the sugar, water, butter, vanilla, salt and cinnamon in a medium saucepan and bring to a rapid boil.1/3 cup white or brown sugar, 3 tablespoons water or orange juice, 3 tablespoons butter, 1/2 teaspoon vanilla extract, 1/2 teaspoon salt, 1/4 teaspoon cinnamon

 - Place sweet potatoes in an 8×8 or 9×9 baking dish and drizzle with syrup.

-- Top with marshmallows and bake for about 20 minutes, or until golden brown.
+- Top with marshmallows and bake for about 20 minutes, or until golden brown.3 cups mini marshmallows

-- In a large skillet, combine the sugar, water, butter, vanilla, salt and cinnamon.
+- In a saucepan, combine the sugar, water, butter, vanilla, salt and cinnamon.
 Add the sweet potatoes, stirring to coat.
 Bring to a simmer and cook until thick and bubbly, about 5 minutes.
 Transfer to serving dish and enjoy.

 Nutrition